-Spelling it out with the Community Literacy Program
+Spelling it out with the Conversational English Program

-Primarily aimed at adults and those of a non-English speaking background (but open to anyone with some English understanding), the Community Literacy Program (CLP) supports those who struggle with certain elements of English literacy and numeracy.
-These tailored sessions include one-on-one 1hr / week contact time with an experienced tutor that focuses on your area of need.
-Call the Centre to arrange a time without CLP Co-Ordinator to get started.
+Primarily aimed at adults and those of a non-English speaking background (but open to anyone with some English understanding), the Conversation English Programs supports those who struggle with English speaking, listening and comprehension.
+These session happen once a week on Thursdays by appointment with a tutor that focuses on your area of need.
+Call the Centre to arrange a time and get started.

 Contact us / Feedback

 Please fill in the form below if you would like to get in touch with us, or email / call us at the methods made available below.
 If using the form below, please ensure you that your contact information is correct, or we will not be able to get back to you.

 East Creek Community Centre acknowledges the traditional owners of the land on which we are situated, the Giabal, Jarowair and Jagera people, and the significance of their elders, ceremonies, traditions, and connection to land and country.